fdzr/DSA/queue/README.md

 ## Index of the problems on queues

-1. Implement queue using linkedlist.
+1. Implement a queue using linkedlist.
-2. Implement queue using array.
+2. Implement a queue using array.
+3. Implement a queue using stack as data structure.